Upper Manistee River Trout Fishing

 Trout Guide Trips

-We have very limited openings available during the peak hatch season, so make sure to book your dates now!
+We have very limited openings available during the peak hatch season, so make sure to book your dates now for 2025!
 If you’re looking to book a Trout Guide Trip you can reach us at 231-631-5701 (leave a message) or shoot us an email.
-We are excited for the upcoming Fall Trout Season.
+We are excited for the upcoming Trout Season.
 Also make sure to follow along on our social pages and our online fishing report page for more updates.

 Tight Lines,